Bridging the Gap between Newton-Raphson Method and Regularized Policy Iteration

 Value iteration and policy iteration are two fundamental algorithms to solve the Bellman equation \cite{puterman2014markov}.
 Value iteration is essentially a fixed-point iteration technique by consecutively applying Bellman operator to the current value.
 Policy iteration alternately performs two steps: policy evaluation and policy improvement.
-Puterman and Brumelle (1979) show that policy iteration is a particular variant of Newton-Raphson method applied to Bellman equation \cite{puterman1979convergence}.
-Since Bellman equation contains the max operator, it is nonsmooth and cannot be directly solved by Newton-Raphson method in which its derivative is required.
-It turns out that, in policy iteration, the nonsmooth Bellman equation is linearized at the current value and the derivative is calculated with the locally linearized equation.
-Puterman and Brumelle (1979) prove that policy iteration enjoys global linear convergence with the rate being $\gamma$ (discount factor) \cite{puterman1979convergence}.
-They also show that policy iteration converges quadratically for some special classes of MDPs (transition probabilities are affine in action and reward function is strictly concave and twice differentiable in action) \cite{puterman2014markov}, \cite{puterman1979convergence}.
-A widely used variant of policy iteration is the modified policy iteration algorithm, in which repeated cycles of policy improvement and finite-step policy evaluation are performed \cite{puterman2014markov}, \cite{puterman1978modified}, \cite{shengbo2018reinforcement}.
-Modified policy iteration reduces to value iteration with one-step policy evaluation and becomes policy iteration in the limit case of infinite-step policy evaluation.
-Puterman and Shin (1978) prove the convergence of modified policy iteration under the assumption that the initial value is element-wise smaller than the optimal value.
-Scherrer et al. (2012) show that modified policy iteration has global linear convergence with the rate being $\gamma$ and provide comprehensive error propagation analysis for its approximate form \cite{scherrer2012approximate}.
+Puterman and Brumelle \cite{puterman1979convergence} show that policy iteration is a particular variant of Newton--Raphson method applied to Bellman equation.
+Since Bellman equation contains the max operator, it is nonsmooth and cannot be directly solved by Newton--Raphson method in which its derivative is required.
+In policy iteration, this difficulty is circumvented by locally linearizing the Bellman equation at the current value, with the derivative computed from the resulting locally linearized equation \cite{puterman1979convergence}.
+Puterman and Brumelle prove that policy iteration enjoys global linear convergence with the rate being $\gamma$ (discount factor).
+More recently, it is shown that policy iteration achieves asymptotic quadratic convergence \cite{bertsekas2022lessons, gargiani2022dynamic} under certain nondegeneracy conditions.
+A widely used variant of policy iteration is the modified policy iteration algorithm, in which repeated cycles of policy improvement and inexact policy evaluation are performed \cite{puterman2014markov}, \cite{puterman1978modified}, \cite{shengbo2018reinforcement}.
+Modified policy iteration interpolates between value iteration and policy iteration: it reduces to value iteration when the evaluation uses a single operator step, and approaches policy iteration in the limit of infinitely many steps.
+Puterman and Shin prove the convergence of modified policy iteration under the assumption that the initial value is element-wise smaller than the optimal value.
+Scherrer et al. \cite{scherrer2012approximate} show that modified policy iteration has global linear convergence with the rate being $\gamma$ and provide comprehensive error propagation analysis for its approximate form.